zwshen/notes-writing/writing-lessons/knuth-mathwriting-working.md

 correspondence, since plain words are sufficient (even better at times).

-Solution B also “factors” the proof into two parts, one that describes a subgoal (the crucial property that the functions $fn$ will possess) and one that applies the coup de grace.
+Solution B also “factors” the proof into two parts, one that describes a subgoal (the crucial property that the functions $fn$ will possess) and one that applies the coup de grace.
 Much less must be kept in mind when you read a factored proof, because the two pieces have a simple interface.
 Moreover, the reader is told that the proof is “essentially a